awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

 When you modify the database engine for your DB instance in a Multi\-AZ deployment, Amazon RDS upgrades both primary and secondary DB instances at once\.
 In this case, the database engine for the entire Multi\-AZ deployment is shut down during the upgrade\.

-For more information on Multi\-AZ deployments, see [Multi\-AZ deployments for high availability](Concepts.MultiAZ.md)\.
+For more information on Multi\-AZ deployments, see [Configuring and managing a Multi\-AZ deployment](Concepts.MultiAZ.md)\.

 ## The Amazon RDS maintenance window<a name="Concepts.DBMaintenance"></a>